 Well-designed lighting using efficient fluorescent lights can make a big difference in lighting costs.
 Make sure you have enough lighting for safety and to let workers do their jobs effectively.

 Timers and occupancy sensors that turn off lights when no one is around can also reduce lighting costs.

-Your Jackson EMC Commercial& Industrial Marketing Representative can help you find and prioritize cost-effective ways to make warehouses more efficient.
+Your Jackson EMC business development manager can help you find and prioritize cost-effective ways to make warehouses more efficient.